Crim/pardot-java-client/README.md

 This means that versions of this library **prior to 3.0.0** will cease to be able to authenticate to the Pardot Api.

 Everyone is encouraged to update the library to version **3.0.0 or newer** and switch to using Salesforce SSO authentication prior to February 1, 2021.
-This change required backwards comaptible changes to be made to this library, so please read the [2.x.x to 3.0.0 Migration Guide](3_0_0_migration_notes.MD) which details the changes required to upgrade.
+To support Salesforce SSO authentication required backwards compatibility breaking changes to be made to this library, so please read the [2.x.x to 3.0.0 Migration Guide](3_0_0_migration_notes.MD) which details the changes required to upgrade.

 **Note** While most of Pardot's API is supported by this library, if there is a feature/end point that you